 • Pressure, tightness, or pain in the chest

-These symptoms can, of course, vary from person to person, as can asthma attacks.
-Some individuals dealing with asthma have very mild symptoms but deal with them almost daily.
-Others have more serious, even life-threatening, attacks, followed by extended periods during which they have either mild symptoms or none at all.
+Some individuals dealing with asthma have very mild symptoms but experience them almost daily.
+Others have more serious, even life-threatening asthma attacks.
+These may be followed by extended periods during which they have either mild symptoms or none at all.

 Asthma and Social Security Disability Benefits

-If you’re able to control your asthma fairly well with at-home treatment, while avoiding asthma triggers like pet dander and dust, the SSA considers you still able to work, and you’re not likely to qualify for benefits.
+If you’re able to control your asthma with at-home treatment while avoiding asthma triggers like pet dander and dust, the SSA will likely not look at your asthma as a disability.
+This is because if you’re still able to work, you will not qualify for benefits.

-On the other hand, if your asthma attacks are more critical, sometimes requiring hospitalization and causing you to miss significant amounts of work, the SSA is more likely to consider you disabled and entitled to benefit payments.
+On the other hand, if your asthma attacks are critical, sometimes requiring hospitalization and causing you to miss significant amounts of work, the SSA will likely consider you disabled.

 Automatic Qualification for Disability Benefits

-1. In the past year, you’ve had at least three asthma attacks requiring hospitalization for at least 48 hours in each case.
-And these hospitalizations must have been at least 30 days apart.
+• In the past year, you’ve had at least three asthma exacerbations or complications requiring hospitalization for at least 48 hours in each case.
+These hospitalizations must have been at least 30 days apart.
+They also must have included hours spent in a hospital emergency department immediately before the hospitalization.

-2. Your lung function test, known as FEV1, must be low for your age, gender, and height, according to the SSA’s Blue Book 3.03 listing.
+• Your lung function test, known as FEV1, must be low for your age, gender, and height, according to the SSA’s Blue Book listing 3.03.
+Results must be measured within the same 12-month period as the hospitalizations mentioned in point one.

-In addition to these qualifications, if you also suffer from chronic bronchitis (known as chronic asthmatic bronchitis), you may also automatically qualify for SSDI or SSI benefits.
+Additionally, if you suffer from chronic asthmatic bronchitis, you may also qualify for SSDI or SSI benefits.

-In cases involving job restriction qualification for benefits, the SSA will prepare a residual functional capacity assessment (RFC), stating what you’re able to do and not do because of your health issues.
-As an example, your physician may have said you’re not able to perform functions such as
+The SSA will request a residual functional capacity (RFC) assessment.
+This will determine what job-related tasks you’re able to do and not do with your present health condition.
+For example, your physician may find you’re not able to perform functions such as:

 • Heavy lifting